What is the Cognitive Interview?

-- the social dynamics between the interviewee and interviewer,
+- The social dynamics between the interviewee and interviewer

-- the interviewee’s and interviewer’s cognitive processes, and
+- The interviewee’s and interviewer’s cognitive processes

-- communication between the interviewee and interviewer.
+- The communication between the interviewee and interviewer.

-This approach can be used, with a co-operative interviewee, in any debrief or interview where the goal is to elicit detailed information.
-The guide outlines the Cognitive Interview as a set of phases to be worked through.
-However, to be used effectively in the field it should be implemented as a toolbox of skills to be used strategically, including only those elements that are appropriate for the specific interview, and modifying or adapting the various elements as the situation demands.
+For the CI to be used effectively in the field, where the cognitive and social demands vary across situations and interviewees, it cannot be used as a recipe and applied to all interviewees in the same fashion.
+Rather, for greatest effect, it should be implemented as a toolbox of skills to be used strategically, including only those elements that are appropriate for the specific interview scenario, and modifying or adapting the various elements as the interviewee or situation demands.

-As part of CREST’s commitment to open access research this guide is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-For more details on how you can use our content read this.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.